sprintertech/sprinter-sdk/docs/docs/sdk/overview.md

 # SDK Overview

-The Gopher SDK is a powerful tool designed to simplify interaction with multiple blockchain networks.
+The Sprinter SDK is a powerful tool designed to simplify interaction with multiple blockchain networks.
 It provides a unified interface for aggregating balances and optimizing cross-chain operations, making it easier to build decentralized applications (DApps).

 ## Key Features